GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GNIRSXD-DRTutorial/ex1_gnirsxd_SXD32mm_cmdline.rst

 Order 8 needs some discussion.
 You will notice many rejected data points marked as light blue triangle.
-The software by default rejects those points because the stellar features in that part of the spectrum are notorious difficult to model.
+The software by default rejects those points because the stellar features in that part of the spectrum are notoriouly difficult to model.

 .. image:: _graphics/gnirsxd_SXD32mm_tellfit_order8.png